 - (1) The Committee on Student Conduct serves as the appellate board for all student conduct cases.
 The Committee on Student Conduct consists of eight members from the faculty senate, and three members of the student governance association.
-This committee is led by an official designated by the vice president for student affairs.
+This committee is led by an official designated by the vice president for student services.
 For each appeal, the committee leader, one member from the faculty senate group, and one member from student governance association group shall meet with the appealing party and decide whether to uphold the decision of the hearing outcome letter, or alter the educational interventions and/or sanctions applied to the respondent.
-The recommendation of the Committee on Student Conduct will be sent to the vice president for student affairs for a final decision. - (2) Respondents and Complainants - (i) Should a respondent and/or complainant choose to appeal the student conduct hearing outcome, he/she must establish the basis for the appeal in writing and submit it to the Office of the Vice President for Student Affairs.
-Either party may appeal the educational intervention(s), sanction(s), and his/her responsibility in the case. - (ii) Appeals must be submitted no later than ten calendar days from the receipt of his/her student conduct hearing outcome letter. - (3) All appeal proceedings are recorded by, and only by, the vice president for student affairs and/or official designee.
+The recommendation of the Committee on Student Conduct will be sent to the president for a final decision. - (2) Respondents & Complainants - Should a respondent and/or complainant choose to appeal the student conduct hearing outcome, he/she must establish the basis for the appeal in writing and submit it to the Office of the Vice President for Student Services.
+Either party may appeal the educational intervention(s), sanction(s), and his/her responsibility in the case. - (ii) Appeals must be submitted no later than ten calendar days from the receipt of his/her student conduct hearing outcome letter. - (3) All appeal proceedings are recorded by, and only by, the vice president for student services and/or official designee.
 Recordings are kept for seven years, except in cases of expulsion.
 Recordings are securely kept in the respondent's student conduct file.
 Student conduct files are strictly confidential.

-S. Code of Academic Integrity
+Code of Academic Integrity